RudrakshSugandhi/Budgtee/README.md

 # Budgtee
-It is an day to day expenses management application created in android studio using xml, mysqlite.
+It is an day to day expenses management application created for student  in android studio using xml, mysqlite.